Victorian Energy Upgrades can help you save money on upgrade costs, reduce your energy bills and help the environment.

 Check out Accredited Providers

-There is a range of businesses accredited under the Victorian Energy Upgrades program offering different types of products, services, expertise and costs.
+There is a range of accredited businesses offering different products, services, expertise and costs.

 Ensure the product's suitability

 To participate, you must install an approved product.
 The administrator of the program, the Essential Services Commission, approves products to ensure they meet minimum efficiency, quality and safety benchmarks.
-However, be sure to do your own research before proceeding as there can be many approved products and not all products are of the same quality or suitability for all working environments.
+However, be sure to do your own research as not all products are of the same quality or suitability for all working environments.

 Check the level of rebate